History, institutions and policies of European integration

 the history of European unification and integration, especially the development of the European Union since 1951

-theories of regional integration, in particular with regards to Europe
+theories of regional integration, with regards to Europe

 institutions and Member States of the European Union